Monday, September 9, 2024

 Jeffers has continued to publish delightful stories, including some set in a fantastical world called Kandadal's World.
 I reprinted one of these ("The Tale of the Ive-Ojan-Akhar’s Death") in my Best of the Year volume.
 A Mourning Coat is likewise set in that world.
 (It's a world about which you can say "in" not "on".)

 Therre, the narrator, is mourning his father's death.
 He had been his caretaker for five years, as his father descended into a cranky senility.
-And so his feelings are complicated -- his life was terribly difficult (for one thing he broke up with this long time lover to devote his full attention to his Dada.)
+And so his feelings are complicated -- this made his life terribly difficult (for one thing he broke up with his long time lover to devote his full attention to his Dada.)
 And his family history was tricky too -- his father, a famous actor, moved from the mainland, Kyrland, to the large island Yf for his career, taking Therre with him, but abandoning Therre's mother and older sister, who wished to stay home.
-Therre has grown up to be a highly respected costume designer for the movies, and that career, too, has been put on hold.
+Therre has grown up to be a highly respected costume designer for the movies, and that career, too, has been put on hold as he cares for his Dada.
 But for all that, Therre truly loved his father.

 There are to be two ceremonies -- a private one for Therre and close friends, and a more public one for his father's industry connections.
 Therre makes a special, rather flamboyant, mourning coat for these ceremonies.
 And, somewhat unexpectedly, this creates a sensation -- his career as a designer is definitely back on.
 But is this what he wants?